eljojo/faircamp-fork/README.md

 ### Example manifest

-Note that this demonstrates only a subset of available options:
+Note that this demonstrates only a subset of available options, and because it is a demonstration, more options than you will usually see in a manifest:

 ```eno
 > Sets the URL under which you intend to host faircamp, only used for RSS feed generation